1. Overview of the Hawk Computer

 The high 30 bits of the address specifies one word in memory, while the low two bits may be used to specify a byte in that word.
 Thus, the Hawk memory consists of up to 230 words or up to 232 bytes, 4 gigabytes.
 These figures are typical of computers designed since the 1970's, but as with most computers, it is unlikely that all memory addresses will refer to real memory.

-The CPU executes programs by fetching and executing successive instructions from memory.
-The program-counter holds the address of the next instruction in memory that is awaiting execution.
-All Hawk instructions consist of 16 bit half-words (as in the IBM 360), so the program counter may be viewed either as a 32 bit register with a least significant that is always 0 or as a 31 bit register.
-In either case, 30 bits of the program counter specify the word containing the next instruction, while 1 bit selects the half-word to use.
+The CPU operates by fetching and executing successive instructions from memory.
+The program-counter holds the address of the next instruction in memory awaiting execution.
+All Hawk instructions consist of 16-bit half words (see Section 1.1) so the program counter holds the address of a halfword in memory; as such the least significant bit of this 32-bit should always be 0.
+30 bits of the program counter specify the word containing the next instruction, while 1 bit selects the half-word to use.
 In formal descriptions, the program counter is referenced as pc, with fields pc.word (the top 30 bits) and pc.byte (the bottom 2 bits).

 Bits 1 to 7 are coprocessor enable bits, one per coprocessor.
 Turning one on enables the associated coprocessor, turning it off disables it, possibly powering it down.
-If a coprocessor is not present, the corresponding bit will always be zero when returned by COGET r,COSTAT.
-This allows software to determine if a coprocessor is present by trying to enable it.
+If a coprocessor is not present, the corresponding bit can still be turned on or off.

 Bits 8 to 10 select a particular coprocessor.
-Only the selected coprocessor may be manipulated by COGET and COSET.
+Only the selected coprocessor may be manipulated by COGET and COSET (see Section 11.4).
 A coprocessor that is present and enabled but not selected is sleeping; its registers retain their values in this state.
-Setting select to zero forces all coprocessors to sleep.
-If no coprocessors are present, the select field may always read as zero.
+Setting select to zero forces all enabled coprocessors to sleep.
+If COGET or COSET are used to access a nonexistant or disabled coprocessor, there will be a coprocessor trap.
+This allows software virtualization of missing coprocessors.

 The Hawk CPU includes 6 special registers: